A Mighty Girl's top picks of girl-empowering graphic novels for children!

 A little girl, lonely and bored, decides to visit her grandmother — but on the way, she falls asleep on the bus, and wakes to discover the quiet, seemingly magical wood at the last stop on the line.
 She follows a mysterious stag deep into a forest full of extraordinary creatures and strange, wonderful sights.
 But home and family are now far away, and the girl may find she can't go back the way she came....
 This hybrid of wordless picture book and graphic novel tells a gentle story about loneliness, imagination, and love.

 Hector, Terrence, and Dee have always wondered... what does the lunch lady do when she’s not dishing out meals?
 When they tail her to find out, they discover that she has a secret lair in her kitchen, and a secret identity devoted to seeking justice!
-In this volume, Lunch Lady takes on a nefarious substitute teacher, determined to win Teacher of the Year by foul means.
-Full of fun visual details and zany, quirky superheroes and supervillains, this graphic novel is sure to be a hit!
-Fans of Lunch Lady will want to check out the sequels, including Lunch Lady and the League of Librarians, into a single volume, kids can follow along as Lunch Lady takes on a nefarious cyborg substitute teacher and a mysteriously secretive group of librarians.
+In this updated, full-color edition, which bundles the first two books in the series, Lunch Lady and the Cyborg Substitute and Lunch Lady and the League of Librarians, into a single volume, kids can follow along as Lunch Lady takes on a nefarious cyborg substitute teacher and a mysteriously secretive group of librarians.
 Plus, exciting backmatter includes fun additional information from best-selling author Jarrett J. Krosoczka.

 Bera is happy as a solitary troll, tending her island's pumpkin patch and staying out of trouble.
 But when a human baby arrives in the land of the trolls, all the other trolls want to dispose of it in various messy ways.
 Bera doesn't see why — it's just a baby, after all — so to deal with the problem, she decides to take the baby back to the land of the humans and return it to its parents.
 Can quiet, humble Bera protect the baby from multiheaded trolls, goblins, and even the former Head Witch of the Troll King?
 Funny and sweet, with hints drawn from folklore, this graphic novel shows that sometimes it's the most unassuming people who end saving the day.

-Avani is struggling to find a place to fit in after moving to a new town.
-Everyone in school thinks she's weird, especially the girls in her Flower Scouts troop.
-Is it so weird to think scouting should be about fun and adventure, not about makeovers and boys, boys, boys?
+Everyone in her new school thinks Avani is weird, especially the girls in her Flower Scouts troop.
+Is it so strange to think scouting should be about fun and adventure, not about makeovers and boys, boys, boys?
 Then Avani is accidentally abducted by Mabel, an alien from across the galaxy.
 It turns out that Mabel is a Star Scout, and collecting alien specimens is just one of the activities on her troop’s list.
-If Avani can make it through the Star Scouts’ Camp Andromeda — and manage to prevent her dad from realizing she’s left the planet — she’ll prove that humans can hold their own in the Star Scouts and finally find a place to belong.
+If Avani can make it through Camp Andromeda — and prevent her dad from realizing she’s left the planet — she’ll prove that humans can hold their own in the Star Scouts and finally find a place to belong.
 Kids will devour this fun sci-fi romp full of teamwork, inventiveness, and laughs.
 Avani's adventures continue in the sequel, Star Scouts: The League of Lasers.